 In August 2003, a blistering heatwave swept through France, killing nearly 15,000 people.
 Dropping water levels and warmer temperatures in rivers severely limited the supply of cooling water to nuclear power plants, which were forced to reduce electricity outputs just as demand for air conditioning spiked.

 In October 2007, a prolonged drought brought Atlanta, Georgia, within months of running out of drinking water.
-Levels in Lake Lanier, which serves consumers as well as the Farley Nuclear Power Plant, dropped dangerously low, forcing complex choices between the supply of drinking water, the availability of electric power, and the survival of endangered species.
+Levels in Lake Lanier, which serves consumers and the Farley Nuclear Power Plant, dropped dangerously low, forcing complex choices between the supply of drinking water, the availability of electric power, and the survival of endangered species.

 The resulting Report to Congress on the Interdependency of Energy and Water concluded that major changes in the generation, transmission, and distribution of energy might be needed in certain regions to address water issues.
 The water-energy nexus can be considered from two main points of view: energy consumed to pump, treat, and deliver water and water used to produce energy.
 Awareness of both perspectives is essential for resource management.